by Jay Hobbs, Communications and Marketing Director

 Though the weather has been anything but welcoming, the 17 attendees to Heartbeat's Institute for Center Effectiveness are gaining invaluable insight from the shelter of the great indoors this week in Columbus, Ohio.
 Top-notch training from long-time pregnancy help leader Kirk Walden and leadership expert/executive coach Kitty Allen have comprised the week-long event, which has drawn participants from as far away as Southern California and South Carolina--home of Heartbeat's 2014 Annual Conference March 24-27.
 The week-long training event includes a tour of Heartbeat International's central operating facilities, including the headquarters for Option Line, Heartbeat's 24/7 pregnancy helpline.

-The Pregnancy Help Institute has provided thousands of pregnancy help leaders with professional training over the years.
+The Pregnancy Help Institute has provided thousands of pregnancy help leaders with professional training.
 Over time, this training has added key elements vital to the pregnancy help movement as services expand.

 And this year is no different.
 Our 2023 Pregnancy Help Institute will be July 24-28 in Columbus, OH.

-We realize you've been to conferences before, but the Pregnancy Help Institute is different.
+The Pregnancy Help Institute dives deep into core topics useful both in the pregnancy help movement and in life.
 Organized under three intensive tracks (New Director, Development, and Leadership), the Pregnancy Help Institute integrates executive-level instruction in a small-group environment, where you'll have the unparalleled opportunity to process information and strategies with experts and fellow front-line pregnancy help leaders.
 (Looking for ultrasound training?
 Click here!)